1998 NBA Finals: Media coverage

-Aftermath
+Legacy and aftermath

-World Championship Wrestling would capitalize on the animosity following the Finals between Rodman and Malone, as on July 12, 1998, Rodman and Hollywood Hogan would defeat Malone and Diamond Dallas Page in a tag team match at Bash at the Beach.
+World Championship Wrestling would capitalize on the animosity following the Finals between Dennis Rodman and Karl Malone, as on July 12, 1998, Rodman and Hollywood Hogan would defeat Malone and Diamond Dallas Page in a tag team match at Bash at the Beach.

 As of the 2024–25 season, this series remains the last Finals appearances for both the Bulls and Jazz.
 After the season, the Bulls dynasty broke up.
-Without its key personnel, the Bulls missed the playoffs in the lockout-shortened 1999 season, winning just 13 of 50 games.
+Without its key personnel, the Bulls missed the playoffs in the lockout-shortened 1999 season, winning just 13 of 50 games; the Bulls would later go on to win the draft lottery and select Elton Brand as the first overall pick in that season's draft, making them the only team to win the draft lottery after winning an NBA championship in the previous season.
 The Bulls would not make the postseason again until 2005.
 Both teams have made just one Conference Finals appearance since this Finals, with the Jazz qualifying in 2007, losing to the San Antonio Spurs, and the Bulls qualifying in 2011 under MVP Derrick Rose, losing to the Miami Heat.

 Phil Jackson declined an offer from the team president to coach another season.
 He would come back as head coach of the Los Angeles Lakers in 1999, winning five NBA titles in two separate stints with the team before retiring in 2011.
 This would give Jackson 11 NBA Titles, the most for a coach in the history of the four major American sports leagues.
 Ron Harper followed Jackson to the Lakers and won championships during his final two seasons in 2000 and 2001 (other Bulls dynasty alum were on those teams, such as John Salley and Horace Grant).